marcelobarboza/blob/doc/blob.md

 > sun: 0, mon: 1, tue: 2, wed: 3, thu: 4, fri: 5, sat: 6.

-Also, to increase readability the following variable type
+Also, to increase readability the following variable type has been created:

 ```C
 typedef enum {sun, mon, tue, wed, thu, fri, sat} wday_t;
 ```

-has been created.

 ### Blob

-A blob is a variable of the following kind:
+The concept of a blob is a very simple one.
+A blob is a variable of type

 ```C
 typedef struct {